Jeremy Hooker

-Jeremy Hooker (born 1941 in Warsash, Hampshire) is an English poet, critic, teacher, and broadcaster.
+Jeremy Hooker FRSL FLSW (born 1941 in Warsash, Hampshire) is an English poet, critic, teacher, and broadcaster.
 Central to his work are a concern with the relationship between personal identity and place.

 Hooker taught at the University of Wales, Aberystwyth, the University of Groningen in the Netherlands, Bath College of Higher Education, Le Moyne College, New York State, and University of Glamorgan, from which he retired in 2008.

 Biography

 Hooker grew up on the edge of the New Forest village of Pennington, about two miles north of Lymington.
 After studying at the University of Southampton, Hooker lectured at the University of Wales, Aberystwyth.
 First living in Aberystwyth, but then in 1969 moving to the nearby Welsh-speaking parish of Llangwyryfon.
 Hooker left Llangwyrfron around 1980, when he spent two years as a creative writing fellow at Winchester School of Art.

 In 1984 he left the University of Wales, Aberystwyth.
 Subsequently, he lived for a while in the Netherlands, teaching at the University of Groningen, before moving to Frome in 1989 and teaching creative writing at the Bath College of Higher Education.
 This later became Bath Spa University and he was the first director of its MA in Creative Writing.
 Jeremy Hooker spent the academic year 1994/5 teaching at Le Moyne College in upstate New York.
 More recently he was a professor at the University of Glamorgan, from where he retired in 2008, becoming Emeritus Professor of the University.

 Hooker remains active, and has continued to publish poetry and prose, including contributions to various periodicals, since retiring.

+In 2013, Hooker was elected a Fellow of the Learned Society of Wales and in 2021 Fellow of the Royal Society of Literature.